Optimizing the order picking flow at Fabriek Logistiek

 The essence

 Fabriek Logistiek is a test centre where businesses can try and compare existing and new concepts regarding warehousing.
-They noticed a high rotation in order picking employees as warehouses often work with job students and seasonal workers.
-Fabriek Logistiek was looking for a way to make order pickers faster deployable, and to decrease the error rate that comes with less experienced employees.
-We came up with a HoloLens solution that guides employees throughout their complete order picking process.
+As the logistics sector often works with job students and seasonal workers, they typically experience a high rotation in order picking employees which in term results in a suboptimal overall efficiency of the warehouse.
+Fabriek Logistiek was looking for innovative solutions to make order pickers faster deployable, and to decrease the error rate that comes with less experienced employees.
+We came up with a HoloLens solution that leverages a Digital Twin of the warehouse to guide / assist employees in real-time while picking orders.

 The Solution